-It was unsheathed, the blade plunged into the tatami mat below as Rio tried to use it as a cane.
-The thief took notice of how frequently Rio tried to catch her breath and appeared to be struggling as if her own two legs could barely support her.
+It was unsheathed with the blade plunged into the tatami mat below as Rio tried to use it as a cane.
+The thief noticed how frequently Rio tried to catch her breath and appeared to be struggling as if her own two legs could barely support her.
 At first, he deduced her to be too weak for him to bother.
 Then he saw the gleam in her sapphire eyes when she opened them, and that told him a different story.
 The room, mostly devoid of light, was dark, but the luminescent, sharp and vengeful glare Rio cast upon him gave off the chilling warning that as weak as she may be, she might just be able to call upon the strength needed to kill him even if for just a few seconds at best.

 Anxiety took over the thief.
 He decided that he had stolen enough and made his escape through the house's front door.
-The still-struggling Rio tried to follow him but baby steps were the best she could accomplish.
+The still-struggling Rio tried to follow him, but baby steps were the best she could accomplish.
 She collapsed to the ground shortly after taking a small number of steps outside, and the last she saw of the thief was him making a clean escape.

-Before she lost consciousness due to exhaustion, Rio cursed herself for being too weak to protect her family and for letting the thief get away.
+Before she lost consciousness due to exhaustion, Rio cursed herself for being too weak to protect her family and for letting the thief run away.
 Her anger made her feel like she could destroy anything, but despite that, her body continued to remain unresponsive.

 Immediately after their hands came into contact, Rio was forced awake and struck in awe as she felt a massive surge of new life flowing into her.
 Moving any part of her body was no longer painful or difficult.
 She was rapidly gaining the strength she prayed for and gave the man’s hand a harder grip of her own.
 Her zeal was all she had in mind, making her oblivious to the fact that the man who tried to help her was screaming in excruciating pain.